lesagi/sawtooth-voting-system/README.md

 - publicKey: public key of the secret scratch card

 ## Campaign Management API
+Some of these APIs make use of "admin_private_key", this can be set by the user in any way he likes, I gave as an example 3 keys in the admins.json file in the 'blockchain' folder
 #### CAMPAIGN CREATION process
 > POST
 > /admin/open_campaign?privkey={admin_private_key}